 Just like with food, you cant expect to do the same thing everyday and get continuous results.
 Your body will become used to the activity and stop progressing.
 Step up the intensity of your workout or change it up.
 Usually do cardio?
 Why not add in some weights.

 Truth be told, you can have just as much success from the comfort of your own home.
-There are so many fitness videos out there on YouTube now.
+There are so many fitness videos on streaming channels and social media - many for free!
+For coached programmes, we love Yoga with Adrienne, or Caroline's Circuits...
 All you need is some loose clothing, enough space and motivation.

 When you make a new promise it can be easy to really hit it hard for the first few days.
 However, the reulst might be tiring your body out and possible injury.
 Starting a new fitness regime it's important to start with 2 to 3 days of moderate exercise per week then gradually increasing the intensity and adding an additional day to your routine.
 (That's why programmes like Couch to 5k work so well.)

 Mistake: Not planning or preparing

 Similar to weight loss, setting a fitness goal is crucial to achieving success.
 Would you like to focus on your arms, legs or middle?
 Are you training for a 5K?
 Having a specific plan or goal in place will increase your motivation and ensure that you stick to your workout routine.
 Setting an unrealistic goal can lead to frustration and disappointment.
 With fitness goals that are realistic and achievable , you'll enjoy the process and take pride in your efforts!

 Don't break the bank when starting out on your fitness journey.
 Forget about expensive resistance bands or fancy hoops.
 Instead, try some free activities like running, walking, or doing bodyweight exercises.
 It's easy to get caught up in the hype and feel like you need the latest gear to get started.
 Once you've discovered a sweet spot for fitness you might want to consider investing in equipment.